Organogermanium chemistry

 Organogermanium chemistry is the science of chemical species containing one or more C–Ge bonds.
 Germanium shares group 14 in the periodic table with carbon, silicon, tin and lead.
 Historically, organogermanes are considered as nucleophiles and the reactivity of them is between that of organosilicon and organotin compounds.
 Some organogermanes have enhanced reactivity compared with their organosilicon and organoboron analogues in some cross-coupling reactions.

 In general, organogermanium chemistry is much less well-developed than the other group-14 congeners, mainly because germanium is expensive.

 Synthesis

-The great majority of organogermanium compounds are tetrahedral with the formula GeR_{4−n}X_{n} where X = H, Cl, etc. Ge-C bonds are air-stable, although Ge-H bonds can undergo air-oxidation.
+The great majority of organogermanium compounds are tetrahedral with the formula GeR_{4−n}X_{n} where X = H, Cl, Br, I. Ge-C bonds are air-stable, although Ge-H bonds can undergo air-oxidation.
 The first organogermanium compound, tetraethylgermane, synthesized by Winkler in 1887, by the reaction of germanium tetrachloride with diethylzinc.
 More commonly, these Ge(IV) compounds are prepared by alkylation of germanium halides by organolithium and Grignard reagents, including surfaces terminated with Ge-Cl bonds.
 Recent work, however, has developed chlorine-free germanium processing.

 Some organogermanes are prepared by nucleophilic substitution or Pd-catalyzed cross-coupling reactions.
 Hydrogermylation provides another route to organogermanium compounds.